iCliniq Logo

 Treatment:

-The Pseudomonas infections can range in severity from colonization to severe necrotizing bronchopneumonia.
-The extended-spectrum Penicillins, Aminoglycosides, Cephalosporins, Fluoroquinolones, and Monobactams are the most commonly used.
-An Aminoglycoside with beta-lactam Penicillin is considered to be the first-line treatment.
-Nebulised delivery of antipseudomonal antibiotics is thought to prevent recurrent exacerbations, reduce antibiotic usage and maintain lung function, particularly in cystic fibrosis patients.
+Pseudomonas aeruginosa treatment can range in severity from colonization to severe necrotizing bronchopneumonia.
+The most commonly used are the extended-spectrum Penicillins, Aminoglycosides, Cephalosporins, Fluoroquinolones, and Monobactams.
+An Aminoglycoside with beta-lactam Penicillin is considered the first line for treating respiratory bacterial infection.
+Nebulized delivery of antipseudomonal antibiotics is thought to prevent recurrent exacerbations, reduce antibiotic usage, and maintain lung function, particularly in cystic fibrosis patients.

 • Fever.